turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 **OPTIONAL**: Create feature tests for editing and deleting an artist.

 All tests should be passing.
 Go ahead and add and commit your work to this branch.
-Make sure to check out [this post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) to learn about proper commit messages and conventional format.
+Before you commit, read [this post](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) to learn about proper commit messages and conventional format.
 Check out master, and merge the branch back into master.
-Push to Heroku, and migrate.
+Push to Heroku, and migrate on Heroku.

 ```
 $ git add .
 $ git commit
 $ git checkout master
-$ git merge implement-artists
+$ git merge 2_implement-artists
 $ git push heroku master
 $ heroku run rake db:migrate
 ```

 Now you can visit `https://your-herokuapp-number.herokuapp.com/artists` and test out this functionality!
+Show your mom.

 ### On to [Mix Master Part 3: Implementing Songs](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown)